GC-public-learning/formation_laravel_5.8/03_send_data_to_views.md

 # send data to views

-use the route options to set the data to send and get back the data from a view with the templating engine "blade"
+use the route options (not conventional, better way later...) to set the data to send and get back the data from a view with the templating engine "blade"

 created folders :
 ----------------